wilschmidtt/Video-Watcher/README.md

    - I created this project on a 21:9 2560 x 1080 display, so the coordinates for the mouse clicks are aligned to this resolution.
 With any other resolution, the relative location of the pixels will be different, so the mouse clicks will not execute in the proper location, ultimately causing the program to fail
    - To fix this, you will need to go into your system's display settings and change the resolution to 2560 x 1080

-### viewBot Explained
+### Watch Bot Explained
-* In order to simulate human interaction on a YouTube video, the viewBot utilizes a variety of randomly chosen actions
+* In order to simulate human interaction on a YouTube video, the watch bot utilizes a variety of randomly chosen actions
-* In addition, the viewBot continually cycles through different proxies so that a suspicious amount of activity can't be detected from your IP address
-* All forms of interaction that the viewBot uses are randomly chosen to avoid the bot being detected
+* All forms of interaction that the watch bot uses are randomly chosen
-* It is virtually impossible for the same seires of clicks to be repeated twice by the viewBot
-* The layers of randomness selected in each iteration by the viewBot are as follows:
+* The layers of randomness selected in each iteration by the watch bot are as follows:
    - A randomly chosen proxy
    - A randomly chosen number of tabs to open
    - A random number of clicks to execute on each tab